Dimensions | 21 x 145 mm |

 Kiln-dried | 20 - 22% |

-Ipe is popular for its characteristics and properties.
+The Rolls Royce of timber decking, Ipe is popular for its characteristics and properties.
 Ipe is one of the hardest woods globally, which lends to its incredible durability and longevity.
-This Exotic decking is also naturally resistant to insect attack, mold, rot, fire and decay.
+This hardwood decking is also naturally resistant to insect attack, mold, rot, fire and decay.
 Ipe is highly resistant to water.
-Ipe is considered the highest quality, and it is the best natural decking material.
+Ipe is considered the highest quality, and it is the best natural decking boards material.

 The color of Ipe heartwood is a rich brown with red and amber hues and varies considerably from board to board.
-Ipe wood decking grain is extremely dense and tight, with visible cathedral arches and contrasting grain patterns throughout.
-Due to the wood's fine texture and interlocking grain, Ipe offers superior slip resistance.
+Ipe wood grain is extremely dense and tight, with visible cathedral arches and contrasting grain patterns throughout.
+Due to the wood's fine texture and interlocking grain, Ipe decking boards offer superior slip resistance.

-So if you like symmetry and beauty like Merbau, we recommend it to you.
+So if you like symmetry and beauty like Merbau, we recommend Ipe to you as well.

-If you decide to treat Ipe, we recommend OSMO Terrace oils in a selected color shade (colourless coat is recommended only for roofed terraces, for uncovered decks due to meagre resistance to UV radiation, the transparent coat is not recommended) If you choose
+If you decide to treat Ipe, we recommend OSMO Terrace oils in a selected color shade (colourless coat is recommended only for roofed terraces, for uncovered decks due to meagre resistance to UV radiation, the transparent coat is not recommended).